-Regulatory requirements continually evolve for food processors, producers, packagers and distributors.
-SQF stands-out because it is an internal standard adopted by those with a stake in food supply safety.
-Though laws governing how food is handled ultimately determine specific regulations, self-inspired oversight is an even more valuable defense against food borne illness.
+Regulatory requirements continually evolve for food processors, producers, packagers, and distributors.
+SQF stands out because it is an internal standard adopted by those with a stake in food supply safety.
+Though laws governing how food is handled ultimately determine specific regulations, self-inspired oversight is an even more valuable defense against food-borne illness.

-Gaining certification involves a consulting and inspection process that first evaluates, and then corrects deficiencies within food packaging operations.
-Through training and assessment, each SQF applicant is guided toward compliance, until onsite investigation ultimately confirms compliance and a certificate is issued.
+Gaining certification involves a consulting and inspection process that first evaluates and then corrects deficiencies within food packaging operations.
+Through training and assessment, each SQF applicant is guided toward compliance until onsite investigation ultimately confirms compliance and a certificate is issued.
 The process relies on information gleaned from two distinct audits.

 A second review conducted by SQF auditors focuses on packaging facilities.
-As part of the extensive review, auditors evaluate documentation and company policies, accounting for equipment, buildings and on-site food packaging processes.
+As part of the extensive review, auditors evaluate documentation and company policies, accounting for equipment, buildings, and on-site food packaging processes.
 Any deficiencies found during this crucial second audit must be corrected before an SQL certificate is granted.
-Once certified, packagers must undergo annual review to renew their SQL credentials.
+Once certified, packagers must undergo an annual review to renew their SQL credentials.
 The yearly audits are consolidated for renewal, so only one form of evaluation is required.
 To ensure ongoing success, SQF facilities designate staff practitioners to monitor and guide food handling integrity.

-In addition to standard packaging concerns like product protection, appearance and cost-per-unit, food packagers also address safety and supply management issues.
-To add consistency to the process and reinforce international safe handling standards, many packagers seek outside oversight, from programs designed to improve processes and policies.
+In addition to standard packaging concerns like product protection, appearance, and cost-per-unit, food packagers also address safety and supply management issues.
+To add consistency to the process and reinforce international safe handling standards, many packagers seek outside oversight from programs designed to improve processes and policies.

-SQF certification is an essential feature of the larger Global Food Safety Initiative, which encompasses various aspects of production, processing, packaging, distribution, and ultimately; consumption.
+SQF certification is an essential feature of the larger Global Food Safety Initiative, which encompasses various aspects of production, processing, packaging, distribution, and ultimately, consumption.
 Voluntary programs like SQF protect consumers, but they also furnish industry certifications that help contract packagers establish food handling best practices within their organizations.